lucianpls/mod_retile/README.md

 An apache module that converts a geospatial tile service from one projection and tiling grid to another

+# Building

+Requires apache httpd, libapr-1, libjpeg, libpng and zlib to be available for linking and at runtime.
+In linux this means the runtime and the development packages have to be installed.
+In windows, the header files are expected to be in the zlib, png and jpeg subfolders in the same directory as the project files, and the httpd and apr in /Apache24/include.
+The libraries for all the above packages should be in the \Apache24\lib and \Apache24\bin.

+# Usage

 Implements two apache configuration directives:
 **Reproject_RegExp string**
 Can be present more than once, one of the existing regular expressions has to match the request URL for the request to be considered